tpaau/shell/README.md

 ## Dependencies
 - Material symbols
-- Noto fonts (optional, you can use any fonts you like)
+- Noto fonts (optional, you can use any font you like)
 - Quickshell
 - Niri
 - rofi